AlexanderPoone/arcgis-demo-collection/traffic2/README.md

 > When we have data in Youtube_VOS dataset format, we can call the prepare_data function with dataset_type='ObjectTracking' and for better results use batch_size=64.

 The **YouTube_VOS format** (NOT to be confused with YouTube_V*I*S, which is based on COCO rather than VOC2012) is a dataset format similar to VOC2012 dataset format.
-To start, convert LabelMe segmentations to VOC2012 format.
+To start, convert LabelMe segmentations to the VOC2012 format.

 `meta.json`:
 ```json